Home » San Diego » San Diego Zoo tickets

 All these food outlets serve both adult and child portions.

-Albert’s Restaurant: Located in Lost Forest, Albert’s offers full-service dining and a full-service bar.
+Albert’s Restaurant: Located in Treetops, Albert’s offers full-service dining and a full-service bar.

-Busy Bee Cafe: Is in the Zoofari Party Area and offers honey corn dogs, triple trouble burgers, pizza, wings, etc.
+Busy Bee Cafe: Is in the Wildlife Explorer’s Basecamp and offers honey corn dogs, triple trouble burgers, pizza, wings, etc.

-San Diego Sandwich Co.: Located just inside the Zoo entrance, San Diego Zoo Sandwich Co. offers hot breakfast, specialty sandwiches, soups, fresh salads, etc.
+San Diego Zoo Sandwich Co.: Located at Front Street, San Diego Zoo Sandwich Co. offers hot breakfast, specialty sandwiches, soups, fresh salads, etc.

 Some of the sections of the Zoo have many food outlets to choose from: